-To enable canonicalization, first install the pyyaml module (pip install pyyaml).
-Then set the canonical configuration value:
+To enable canonicalization, set the canonical configuration value:

 '''

-[lastgenre]
+lastgenre:

-canonical:
+canonical: ''

 '''

-Leaving this value blank will use a built-in canonicalization tree.
+Setting this value to the empty string will use a built-in canonicalization tree.
 You can also set it to a path, just like the whitelist config value, to use your own tree.